Skip to main content

 "getRecordsUsingSQL"

-The JSON DB API "getRecordsUsingSQL" action runs a SQL query and returns the resulting records
+JSON DB "getRecordsUsingSQL" action runs a SQL query and returns the resulting records

 The "getRecordsUsingSQL" action runs a SQL query and returns the resulting records.
 It is particularly useful when joining data from multiple tables, for aggregating data, for running ad hoc queries, and for sorting results by unindexed fields.